66HEX/MoCommerce/README.md

 # Mo Commerce

-Mo Commerce is a responsive website template designed for a fictional digital marketing agency, aimed at showcasing their services and encouraging client interaction.
+Mo Commerce is a responsive website template designed for a digital marketing agency, aimed at showcasing their services and encouraging client interaction.
 Built using HTML, CSS (Bootstrap 5), and JavaScript, it features a modern, clean design with smooth scrolling and animation effects.

 ## Key Features
 - **Responsive Design**: Ensures optimal viewing across various devices.